parkbyungnam/raspberryPi_mask_detection/README.md

-# Project Title : raspberryPi mask sheriff
+# Project Title : raspberry Pi is a mask sheriff

 # 0. Index